wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 So you cannot open the HTML file directly in your browser, it must run through a server.
 So how do we run a server?

-One server that Wes likes is a bundler, called Parcel, which we will learn more about when we get to the modules section.
+One server that Wes likes is a **bundler**, called Parcel, which we will learn more about when we get to the modules section.

-Parcelo will give us a little development server where when we change something on the page, it will automatically refresh the page for us.
+**Parcel** will give us a little development server where when we change something on the page, it will automatically refresh the page for us.
 If we change any of our CSS, it will automatically re-load the CSS on the page without actually having to do a full page refresh.

-To get that running, we neeed to open up a terminal.
+To get that running, we need to open up a terminal.
 If you need a refresher, go back to video 2 where Wes goes over the different types of terminals.

-Once we have the terminal open, we need to get into the folder that contains our `face.html` file.
+Once you have the terminal open, go into the folder that contains the `face.html` file.

 To do that, you need to use the command `cd` to go into the correct directory.